 And while working 6 days a week and 10 hours a day my way of life became like ..."It's nice to watch the game, I'm glad I control it".
 Well as I'm working I do have hardly time and money to play the game and ...
 “I would invite you but I'm afraid you would not like the rules”.
-About 3 months later I have to admit that I'm not in control and I do not like the rules.
-More than this I do not understand the rules at all and I am even wondering if there are any rules.
+About 3 months later I have to admit that I was not in control and I do not like the rules.
+Actually I do not understand the rules at all and I am even wondering if there are any rules.

-Time, planning, appointments and promises .... they all changed in Thailand.
+Time, planning, appointments and promises, they all changed in Thailand.
 As a matter a fact in Thailand one does not need a watch but a calendar.
 And 3 months in Thailand were gone like a sick buffalo, it was time to go back to reality.
 Back to Europe.
-And while in the airplane I watch my now beloved Thailand fading away in all the little lights of the City of Angels my travel companions were chit-chatting about their work next week and thought "Is there an emergency break in this airplane?"
+And while in the airplane I watched my now beloved Thailand fading away in all the little lights of the City of Angels.
+My travel companions in the airplane were chit-chatting about their work next week and I thought "Is there an emergency break in this airplane?"

 Well there was no emergency break and I arrived in what I call my home country but it was not home anymore.
 A part of me was still in Bangkok and will always be.
-I did learn to forget Simuang, Bee and all the other sweet lies.
+While traveling by train the typically European landscape passes by but all I see is Sukhumvit road.
+I did learn to forget Simuang, Wanna, Bee and all the other sweet lies.
 But even after more as 20 years their smile is still in my memory.
-Did they pickup the broken parts of life at Sukhumvit?
+Did they pickup the broken parts of life at Sukhumvit road?
 How are they doing?